Brilliant internal communication is paramount to support employee engagement and performance.

 When management and senior employees make non-confidential decisions, it’s important that these changes are communicated to all employees as soon as possible.
 Failure to communicate these changes effectively may lead to staff feeling as though they’ve been left out of decisions that may affect their ability to work efficiently.

 There are a variety of programmes and software options (Microsoft Teams, Slack, Basecamp and even Whatsapp) to make sure this doesn’t happen to ensure all employees are kept in the loop, even with minor changes to the business, and given a right to reply.

 2. Neglecting remote employees

-Arguably one of the most relevant challenges given the current pandemic.
-Neglecting remote-working employees is something that happens too often and several companies are guilty of it.
+Neglecting remote-working employees is something that happens often.
+Although hybrid working is becoming the norm, this is now arguably one of the most relevant challenges right now given the pandemic.
 Being able to communicate with, support and manage employees away from their central place of work is crucial to collaboration, their development and even their mental health.